Dowell-Lab/Analysis-Flow/README.md

 # Analysis Flow Pipeline

-**NOT READY FOR PUBLIC USE.
-PROCEED AT YOUR OWN RISK**
+**Pipelines do not supercede scientific critical thinking.
+You need to understand exactly what analyses you're doing and why.**

+You should not run this pipeline without looking at the code for the analysis you're interested in and understanding the pitfalls and sharp edges of the tools used.
+This will not automatically analyze your data and then tell you exactly how to think about the results.
+The analyses in this pipeline are those commonly used in publications, and effectively generating those analyses and interpreting the results requires not just an understanding of the tools used but also the biological context of your experiment.

 This repository contains Zach's Analysis-Flow pipeline to perform basic analysis on processed sequencing data (Nascent and RNA-Seq).
 This pipeline performs the following:
 - Isoform filtering over RefSeq Genes
 - Differential Expression Analysis
 - Pause Index Analysis
 - Principal Component Analysis
 - Metagene Plot Generation

+This pipeline can also differentiate between single and paired end data as well as Nascent and RNA-seq protocols using a design table.
+This allows for complex experimental designs with disparate types of data to be analyzed together.

 To use this pipeline, you need to have run the Dowell Lab's RNASeq-Flow or Nascent-Flow pipeline first.
 Then, edit the